-Nowadays, however, the elegant carriages, designed in Belle Époque style, embark on a five-day trip, which starts in Paris, passes through the snowy Alps, Budapest, Bucharest and ends up in Istanbul only once a year.In Paris, the train sets off from the very same station where the first Orient Express took off in 1883 – Gare de l Est.
+Nowadays, however, the elegant carriages, designed in Belle Époque style, embark on a five-day trip, which starts in Paris, passes through the snowy Alps, Budapest, Bucharest and ends up in Istanbul only once a year.

 The most eminent train in the history has inspired tens of novels and movies, and even a foxtrot!
 When you get on the Orient Express, you take a step into the past, experiencing the best the railways could offer during the 1920s.
-The train is notable for is highest quality interior (Art Deco carved wood panels, luxurious armchairs in the three dining cars), service and food.
+The train is notable for its highest quality interior (Art Deco carved wood panels, luxurious armchairs in the three dining cars), service and food.

-In Paris, the train sets off from the very same station where the first Orient Express took off on October 4, 1883 – Gare de l Est. The feeling of prestige is enhanced by the contrast coming from the passengers loafing about on the platforms, the piano and the historical music in the bar car – a whole other world, different from that of nowadays Parisians and their iPods.
+In Paris, the train sets off from the very same station where the first Orient Express took off on October 4, 1883 – Gare del’Est. The feeling of prestige is enhanced by the contrast coming from the passengers loafing about on the platforms, the piano and the historical music in the bar car – a whole other world, different from that of nowadays Parisians and their iPods.

 When to go: Today the train runs from late March until early November, on different routes that last from one to six days, while the classical Paris-Istanbul trip is only once a year.
 Spring and autumn are the preferable seasons.